-d) From the Backup heartbeat drop-down list, select the backup heartbeat interface that is used if the primary heartbeat interface is unavailable.

-It is not mandatory to configure a backup heartbeat interface, but we strongly recommend it.
+- e) From the Backup heartbeat drop-down list, select the backup heartbeat interface that is used if the primary heartbeat interface is unavailable. - It is not mandatory to configure a backup heartbeat interface, but we strongly recommend it.
 If heartbeat traffic is not delivered, the cluster cannot operate and traffic is disturbed.
-We strongly recommend that you use a dedicated interface for the backup heartbeat as well.

-e) From the Identity for Authentication Requests drop-down list, select the IP address that identifies the firewall to external authentication servers.
+We strongly recommend that you use a dedicated interface for the backup heartbeat as well. - From the Identity for Authentication Requests drop-down list, select the IP address that identifies the firewall to external authentication servers.

-f) (Optional) From the Source for Authentication Requests drop-down list, select the IP address that identifies the firewall when it sends an authentication request to an external authentication server over a VPN.
+(Optional) From the Source for Authentication Requests drop-down list, select the IP address that identifies the firewall when it sends an authentication request to an external authentication server over a VPN.

-- g) From the Default IP Address for Outgoing Traffic field, select the IP address that the nodes use if they have to initiate connections through an interface that has no Node Dedicated IP address. - 3) Click H Save.
+h) From the Default IP Address for Outgoing Traffic field, select the IP address that the nodes use if they have to initiate connections through an interface that has no Node Dedicated IP address.